2008 Jeep Compass

 New Car Test Drive

-The liftgate on the Compass is sloped at nearly a 45-degree angle while the Liberty's is vertical; and the third side window, into the cargo area, is a stylized triangle (leaving more sheetmetal and reducing visibility) while the Liberty's window is, again, squared.
+The liftgate on the Compass is sloped at nearly a 45-degree angle, while those of the Patriot and Liberty are vertical; and the third side window, into the cargo area, is a stylized triangle (leaving more sheetmetal and reducing visibility) while the others, again, are square.

-That slope at the rear of the Compass is matched by the steeply raked windshield, leading up to a roof that's six inches lower than the Liberty's.
-Black plastic roofrails continue from the top corners of the windshield all the way to the spoiler over the liftgate, channeling water over the roof.
+That slope at the rear of the Compass is matched by the steeply raked windshield, leading up to a roof that's slightly lower than that of the Patriot and almost five inches lower than the Liberty's.
+Black plastic roof rails continue from the top corners of the windshield all the way to the spoiler over the liftgate, channeling water over the roof.

 The Compass Limited has aluminum-looking trim on the sides and bumpers.
 The less-costly Sport looks classier in its cleaner monotone.
 The optional 18-inch chromed aluminum wheels on the Limited will appeal to those who want their Jeep SUV to look more like a Cadillac Escalade.

 The Jeep Compass cabin is roomy and comfortable.
 The front bucket seats are very comfortable without being soft.
-The cloth seats that come in the Sport use a rugged fabric that's smooth and stain repellant.
+The Sport is available with Jeep's YES Essentials upholstery, a rugged fabric that's stain, odor and static resistant.
 The front seat jacks upward, which is nice because the long dash makes it hard to see the ground in front of the car, even though the hood is short.
 The long dash is a result of the sloped windshield.

-The cabin layout is functional and roomy.
-It isn't very exciting to look at, trimmed in a lot of two-tone vinyl (boring in beige but better in gray), but what mostly matters is room for your stuff, including your elbows and legs.
-The front door pockets are short but deep enough to get your hand in, at least.
-They're short to make room for big stereo speakers in the doors.
+The cabin layout is functional and roomy, though obviously built to a price.
+The cost cutting is apparent when you shut the door and it makes a sound one might expect from a beer can.
+The interior isn't very exciting to look at (boring in beige but better in gray) and the feel is far from luxurious.
+But it is quite functional.
+There is plenty of room for your stuff, including your elbows and legs.
+The front door pockets are deep enough to get your hand in, but to make room for stereo speakers, they're short.

+The dash is made of economy-grade plastic materials.
 The gauges are clean and pleasant, white on black with a symmetrical layout against a simple silver background.
 The four-spoke steering wheel is solid to grip.
-The center stack is wide and intelligent: rectangular vents on top, over the one-disc AM/FM/CD, over a slot that might hold a paperback book.
-Below that are three climate control knobs, some buttons and then the shift lever at the driver's right knee.
-Both the automatic and manual transaxle levers are mounted in this practical high forward position, introduced by Honda after being copied from rally racing cars, where ergonomics matter.
+The center stack is wide and intelligently designed: rectangular vents on top, a single-disc AM/FM/CD stereo below it, and below that a slot that might hold a paperback book.
+Lower still are three climate control knobs and various buttons for options (including the available heated seats).
+The shift lever, manual or automatic, sprouts from the dash below these buttons.
+This practical high forward position was introduced by Honda, but actually originated in rally racing cars, where ergonomics really matter.

-Moving rearward between the front seats, there are two fixed cupholders, the emergency brake handle, and a flip-up center console containing a slot for a cellphone or MP3 player.
-The console top is an armrest, and can be slid three inches to accommodate drivers of different sizes.
+Moving rearward, between the front seats, there are two fixed cupholders, the emergency brake handle, and a flip-up center console containing a slot for a cell phone or MP3 player.
+The console top is an armrest, and can slide forward three inches to accommodate drivers of different sizes.

 Legroom is good, both front and rear: 39.4 inches in the rear.
 The Compass will be a fine vehicle for a family trip, with reclining rear seats, optional on Sport and standard on Limited.
 There are cupholders in the rear but no net pockets on the front seatbacks, which would be nice.
 Grab handles make it easy to climb out.

-The rear 60/40 seats fold flat with the touch of a finger on each side, as easy as it gets.
+The rear 60/40 seatbacks fold flat with the touch of a finger on each side, which is as easy as it gets.
 The front seat on the Limited model folds flat, making a table.
-The rear cargo area, a decent 53.6 cubic feeet with the rear seats folded, is covered by a rugged vinyl mat that's removable for washing.
+The rear cargo area, a decent 53.6 cubic feet with the rear seats folded, is covered by a rugged vinyl mat that's removable for washing.
 The space-saver spare tire is neatly stored under the mat.
-One innovative feature on the Limited is the removable rechargable LED flashlight mounted in the headliner above the cargo area.
+One innovative feature on the Limited is the removable rechargeable LED flashlight mounted in the headliner above the cargo area.

-The one-piece liftgate has panels for structural integrity, and the rear bumper has a non-skid rubber surface for stepping onto.
+The one-piece liftgate has panels for structural integrity, and the rear bumper has a non-skid rubber surface for grip when people need to step on it to get to the roof.

-The 2.4-liter World Engine is the right powerplant for the Jeep Compass.
-It's an excellent engine, smoother and quieter than it was recently imagined a four-cylinder could be.
+The 2.4-liter World Engine works fairly well in the Jeep Compass.
+It's relatively smooth and quiet for a four-cylinder in a vehicle with these prices.
 It uses the latest technology, including an aluminum block and cylinder heads, and electronically controlled variable valve timing that helps optimize torque.
-It makes a reasonable 172 horsepower and 165 pound-feet of torque at 4400 rpm, and delivers an estimated 25 city/29 highway miles per gallon, with 4WD and the five-speed manual gearbox, or 23/26 mpg with the CVT automatic.
+It makes a reasonable 172 horsepower and 165 pound-feet of torque at 4400 rpm, and delivers an estimated 22 city/27 highway miles per gallon, with AWD and the five-speed manual gearbox, or 21/24 mpg with AWD and the CVT automatic.

-A four-wheel-drive Sport weighs 3326 pounds, so the acceleration is hardly neck-snapping, but the Compass is no dog.
+An all-wheel-drive Sport weighs 3326 pounds, so the acceleration is hardly neck-snapping, but the Compass is no dog.
 It just takes some forethought and bit of patience to get it to do what you might demand.
+Jeep hasn't quoted 0-60 mph times, but a manual transmission model with the 2.4-liter engine is probably in the mid-to-low nine-second range.
+We'd expect the automatic to be about a half second slower and 2.0-liter models to be one to two seconds slower.
+Those estimates are adequate, but not near the best in the class.

-However, the Autostick feature allows semi-manual shifting for those who are so inclined.
-We like this feature.
-We were dazzled by the crisp and immediate upshifts and downshifts using this six-speed Autostick.
+We like the Auto Stick's manual shift feature.
+Though we didn't experience any problems, some complained of excess noise and hesitation with the CVT in its first year.
+Jeep says it has recalibrated the engine and CVT for 2008 to eliminate those problems and make the vehicle more drivable.
+Actually, we were impressed by the crisp and immediate upshifts and downshifts using the six-speed Auto Stick.
 A Jeep engineer explained that the nature of the continuously variable transaxle makes such quick shifts possible.
-Jeep has made the two systems beautifully compatible.
-The Compass Autostick is as sharp as any manual automatic we've felt, including those on expensive sport sedans.
+The Compass's Auto Stick is as sharp as any manual automatic we've felt.
 With such accuracy, it always works: easily downshifting to knock off a few miles per hour for bends, instead of using the brakes; or downshifting to pass on a two-lane, instead of waiting for the transmission to kick down on its own.

 Along the winding wooded roads between Portland, Oregon, and the Pacific Ocean, the Compass revealed itself to be steady and silent thanks to liberal use of sound deadening material, sealants and structural adhesives.
 The suspension does all the work as it should, isolating the cabin from the bumps and tosses.
 We aimed for potholes and weren't jarred when we hit them.
 There was none of the old Jeep head-toss, or side-to-side jouncing, and there was no trace of wallow over ripples.
 Only the good feedback was transmitted through the steering wheel to our hands.
 The turn-in for corners was secure, with no play in the wheel or wandering.

-Jeep has designed a new four-wheel-drive system for the Compass, which it calls Freedom Drive I 4x4.
-On the surface it works much like all-wheel-drive systems by other manufacturers: On a dry, flat road, virtually all of the power goes to the front wheels, but as traction is needed elsewhere, as much as 60 percent can shift to the rear wheels.
+Jeep has designed a new all-wheel-drive system for the Compass, which it calls Freedom Drive I. On a dry, flat road, virtually all of the power goes to the front wheels, but as traction is needed elsewhere, as much as 60 percent can shift to the rear wheels.
 The coupling is through a two-stage clutch system that's magnetic and electronically controlled, rather than viscous, and Jeep says this is markedly more efficient.
+The system also has a locking center differential.

 Options As Tested